clickworkorange/KivySightGlass/README.md

 - Attaching a list of strings to the "major" scale lines, so numbers (or any other characters) can be shown alongside.

+- Adding bubbles which ocassionally rise through the liquid.

 ### Example usage
 ````kv
 #:import SightGlass kivy_sight_glass.SightGlass